WebberZone/contextual-related-posts/readme.txt

 		* Auto-insertion of default and global settings attributes, with an option to disable this in the **List tuning** tab.

 * Modifications:
+    * Show admin notices when the Style is set to "Rounded Thumbnails", "Rounded Thumbnails with Grid", or "Text Only" in the Settings page.
+A notice will appear below the affected settings, indicating that these options cannot be modified.
     * Updated Freemius SDK to 2.10.1

 * Bug fixes: